 According to Sigurjonsson, Marigen offers significant advantages over existing human-and porcine (pig)-derived products, including lower risk of disease transfer, better manufacturing economics, and the absence of religious and cultural constraints on usage.
 The product is easier to use than most competing biologic products because it is softer and more conformable, and because it comes in larger, thicker sheets, eliminating the need for multi-layer grafts.
 For hernia repair the Marigen technology offers better durability and cell-integration capability than other products on the market.

-Gudmundur Fertram Sigurjonsson, Kerecis Co-Founder and Chairman of the Board:
+Gudmundur Fertram Sigurjonsson, Kerecis Founder and CEO:

 “The effective treatment of chronic, nonhealing wounds is a major unmet need in modem health care.
 Preliminary results from our clinical trials are very encouraging and we expect to have regulatory approval for our products on major markets like the U.S. within a few months.
 At the seed forums we will be updating the investor community about our progress to encourage additional investor and potential partner interest in our programs.”